azure-ad-b2c/samples/policies/default-home-realm-discovery/readme.md

 In this example, users who enter an email with the suffix `contoso.com`, they will be redirected directly to their federated identity provider to sign in.
 In this case that is Azure AD (SAML2).

+Users who enter an email with the suffix `facebook.com`, they will be redirected directly to their federated identity provider to sign in.
+In this case that is Facebook (OAuth).

 Where a user comes from an unknown email suffix,  they will be redirected directly to a default identity provider, in this case that is Azure AD (OpenId).

 ## How it works